[[caption-width-right:230:Misery Loves Family.]]

 * DrowningMySorrows: Barbara near the end of Act Three.

-* DownerEnding: [[spoiler:Karen learns that Steve is a sleazy pedophile but chooses to ignore the truth and marries him anyway; Ivy learns that she is actually half-siblings with her lover Little Charles but still chooses to run away with him to New York; Bill and Jean become fed up with Barbara's domineering behavior and leave her; Barbara ends up becoming an emotionally destitute drunk like her parents; Barbara, finally realizing just how far gone Violet is, leaves her to eventually die miserable and alone.]]
+* DownerEnding: [[spoiler:Karen learns that Steve is a sleazy pedophile but chooses to ignore the truth and marries him anyway; Ivy learns that she is actually half-siblings with her lover Little Charles but still chooses to run away with him to New York; Bill and Jean become fed up with Barbara's domineering behavior and leave her; Barbara ends up becoming an emotionally destitute drunk like her parents, and after finally realizing just how far gone Violet is, leaves her to eventually die miserable and alone.]]

 ** [[spoiler:In the film this becomes LighterAndSofter, if only by omission.
 Ivy is shown driving away by herself.
 Barbara is still left at the house, although no descent into alcoholism is shown.
 It is also left ambiguous what happens to Violet.
 The entire family has left at this point, though she is shown with housekeeper Johanna.
 Karen still marries Steve.]]